nEXam-App/nEXam-doc/SRS.md

 “nEXam” will be an app that allows you to plan when you should start studying before an exam and how much time you should spend on it.

 How does it work?
-You need to enter your exam information, including date, subject, and  topics.
+You need to enter your exam information, including date, subject, difficulty and topics.
 Based on this information, the app will create an agenda of when you  should study which topic.
-While learning, you can run the in-app timer,  so the app changes the background color of the topic to visualize  what has already been learned.
-You should be able to export the iCal file to import it to the calendar of your choice.
+While learning, you can run the in-app timer,  so you can keep track of the time spent on an individual exam.
+Future You should also be able to export the iCal file to import it to the calendar of your choice.

 ### 2.2 Use Case Diagram